mostofashakib/WikiScrape/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See what you need to have in order to get this scrapper to work.

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to in order to get this scrapper to work.

 Libraries imported: Requests, BeautifulSoup and csv
 ```